As Miss Beelzebub Likes

-As Miss Beelzebub Likes (ベルゼブブ嬢のお気に召すまま。, Beruzebubu-jō no Okinimesu Mama) is a Japanese comedy manga series written and illustrated by matoba.
+As Miss Beelzebub Likes (ベルゼブブ嬢のお気に召すまま。, Beruzebubu-jō no Okinimesu Mama), also known as As Miss Beelzebub Likes It, is a Japanese comedy manga series written and illustrated by matoba.
 It was serialized in Square Enix's Monthly Shōnen Gangan magazine from July 2015 to May 2020, with its chapters collected into twelve tankōbon volumes.
 The series is licensed by Yen Press.
 An anime television series adaptation by Liden Films aired from October to December 2018.

-Synopsis
+Plot

-Mullin works for Her Highness, Lady Beelzebub, and is something you could call being her secretary.
-Their working place is Hell, so Lady Beelzebub has to be fierce and strong at all times.
-However, Mullin is surprised when he finds out that his boss is obsessed with all things fluffy and sweet.
-Her room is full of fluffy little creatures called Gossamer and she loves to eat sweets.
+Set in Pandemonium, the administrative center of the Demon Realm, where fallen angels work to carry out their duties in preparation for the Last Judgment.
+The realm is ruled by Beelzebub, a former angel cast out of Heaven, who serves as a high-ranking administrator overseeing the operations of Pandemonium and the devils who work there.

-In his quest to make sure Beelzebub does all of her work and perhaps doesn't sleep naked, Mullin has to cope with his burgeoning crush on his boss and the oddities of the other demons around her, like Azazel and his refusal to talk or Belphagor and her nervous bladder.
-But even if the job is harder than he expected in some strange ways, Mullin wouldn't trade it for anything…especially because little miss Beelzebub may be starting to like him back.
+The story follows Mullin, a new assistant who begins working for Beelzebub.
+He expects her to be a fearsome and imposing ruler, but instead he discovers that she is gentle, absent-minded, and obsessed with fluffy and cute things.
+As Mullin adjusts to serving Beelzebub, he interacts with the other devils of Pandemonium, each with their own unusual personalities.